micro-community/development/roadmap/distributed.md

 Distributed is designs as a Micro services product with services themselves defined by their domain boundaries.

+- Notes
+- Reminders
+- Sprints
 - Streaming ([webRTC](https://webrtc.org/) or https://github.com/pion/webrtc)
 - Messaging
-- Reminders
-- Notes
-- Sync

 ## MVP